goodproj13/GL-RG/docs/TEST.md

 The trained model weights `GL-RG_DR_msrvtt/model.pth` will be validated.

+The output captions and scores will be written to: `model/GL-RG_DR_msrvtt/test_result.json`.

+### Example 2

-For another example,  if the GL-RG model is trained on MSVD with XE loss, modify the relevant parts in `test.sh` into:
+If the GL-RG model is trained on MSVD with XE loss, modify the relevant parts in `test.sh` into:

 ```ba
 MODEL_NAME=GL-RG